 Disappointed and frustrated, the wizard looked all around to see if there was any large army approaching in the distance, like Trux the Wild's little bird had told him.

-At first he didn't see anything, and he breathed a sigh of relief.
 But then, he saw something suddenly shoot up into the air and fall in a wide arc, flying straight towards the library and the giant.

 It was an arrow tipped with fire.